ecmwf-ifs/field_api/Readme.md

 field API.
 It is really just adding a wrapper around an array.

-For instance, let say there are some data used in the code that has nothing to dowith GPUs.
+For instance, let say there are some data used in the code that has nothing to do with GPUs.
 The data are allocated there and used there.
-But at some point, maybe deeper in the code, those are data are in fact needed on GPU.
+But at some point, maybe deeper in the code, those data are in fact needed on GPU.
 Instead of having to declare a field API object high in the call stack, one could simply declare a field api wrapper when needed.